gunslingerfry/google-test-docs/docs/index.md

 This is a mkdocs mirror of the Google Test and Google Mock github repos to make the documentation easier to read.

 ## Is this made by Google?
-Nope, This is completely unconnected with Google except in the content provided.
+Nope, this is completely unconnected with Google except in the content provided.
 I just threw this together because I was getting annoyed browsing locally or via GitHub to look at the docs.

 ## Is this up to date?
 Yes, if by up to date you mean up to date with the master branch.
 The mirror pulls from the google test repo daily on the [master branch](https://github.com/google/googletest) only.

+*8-26-19: Google Mock changed their documentation pages and since then, the mock side has been broken.
+This has now been fixed.
+Sorry for the inconvenience.*

 ## So...
 Where are the docs exactly?
 Sidebar on your left <=